 - Click the File tab.

-- Click MindView Options in the bottom right.
+- Choose Options.

 - Click the panel Pen Input.

 Enable pen input: Check this box to enable pen input.
 When pen input is enabled, a Pen Mode button appears in the bottom right corner of the MindView status bar, allowing you to set Pen Mode on and off.